DEV-DIBSTER/BrawlCDN/README.md

+# NOTICE:

+This is no longer maintained in favor of [Brawlify CDN](https://github.com/Brawlify/CDN).
+Use this for more up to date items.

 # BrawlCDN:

 Simple Content Delivery Network that will contain all Brawl Stars Assets.
 Sources will be in game files, as well as the official Fankit & Socials.
 This is meant to help other developers with finding assets all in one place.